 These are Medicaid State PCA Plans, which are a form of funding where the beneficiary has need of help with daily living tasks due to some kind of disability or functional impairment.

-These programs vary by state, and so does who is eligible, but they can pay for caregivers in the home for daily living tasks.
+These programs vary by state, and so does who are eligible, but they can pay for caregivers in the home for daily living tasks.

 “Personal Care Services” – these are services provided by private companies and can be called “Bathing Services”, “Home Health Services”, “Senior Home Hygiene Assistance” and so on.

-Personal Care Services includes bathing, toileting and and daily living activities or “ADL’s” – all services which do not require skilled nursing.
+Personal Care Services includes bathing, toileting and any daily living activities or “ADL’s” – all services which do not require skilled nursing.